vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Johnston, E.H.

-1937 Early Sām. khya: An Essay on its Historical Development according to the Texts.
+1937 Early Sāṁkhya: An Essay on its Historical Development according to the Texts.
 London.